 In all FireChip designs, TracerV is included by default.
-Other targets can enable it by attaching a TracerV Bridge to the RISC-V trace port of each core they wish to trace (there should be one bridge per core).
+Other targets can enable it by attaching a TracerV Bridge to the RISC-V trace port of one-or-more cores.
 By default, only the cycle number, instruction address, and valid bit are collected.